jficz/eznap/README.md

 **CUSTOM** retention policy means the number of snapshots in the frequency group is set by the `com.sun:auto-snapshot:<label>` property.

+For example, use `com.sun:auto-snapshot:daily=7` to keep only 7 days worth of daily snapshots of the dataset.

 Setting the property to `false` or anything else that `eznap` doesn't understand (like random strings, negative integers, etc.) will disable snapshots for that